vitaly-t/custom-string-formatter/README.md

 console.log(s); //=> Address: {"street":"Springfield","house":10}
 ```

-Above, we referenced the parameter object itself, and forwarded formatting into our `json` filter.
+Above, we referenced the parameter object itself, and then forwarded formatting into our `json` filter.

 Because `this` references the parameter object, its use with nested properties is also valid - `${this.propA.propB}`,
 though it may not have a practical need, as use of `this` in this case is superfluous.

 ## Safety Checks

-### Property-name safety
+### Property-name Safety

 The parser requires that any referenced property exists, or else it will throw `Property "propName" does not exist`.
 This is to help with detection of using invalid property names.

 If a property is missing, it must be set to `undefined` before it can be referenced from a string, to avoid the error.

-You can override such behavior, by implementing [getDefaultValue] function inside [IFormattingConfig] to return
+You can override such behavior by implementing [getDefaultValue] function inside [IFormattingConfig] and return
 a default value whenever the property cannot be resolved.
 This is not a safe approach when no error is thrown,
 as invalid property names can be easily missed.

-### Filter-name safety
+### Filter-name Safety

 When using an unknown filter, the parser will throw `Filter "filterName" not recognized`, to help with detection
 of using invalid filter names.

-You can override such behavior, by implementing [getDefaultFilter] function inside [IFormattingConfig] to return
+You can override such behavior by implementing [getDefaultFilter] function inside [IFormattingConfig] and return
 an alternative filter.
 This can have various uses, such as:

 * Support for filter aliases